NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_OPT_INFO` and `NBD_OPT_GO`

-    `NBD_OPT_INFO`: The client wishes to get details about export with the given name for use in the transmission phase, but does not yet want to move to the transmission phase.
+    `NBD_OPT_INFO`: The client wishes to get details about an export with the given name for use in the transmission phase, but does not yet want to move to the transmission phase.
+When successful, this option provides more details than `NBD_OPT_LIST`, but only for a single export name.

-    `NBD_OPT_GO`: The client wishes to terminate the negotiation phase and progress to the transmission phase.
-This client MAY issue this command after an `NBD_OPT_INFO`, or MAY issue it without a previous `NBD_OPT_INFO`.
-    `NBD_OPT_GO` can thus be used as a substitute for `NBD_OPT_EXPORT_NAME` that returns errors.
+    `NBD_OPT_GO`: The client wishes to terminate the handshake phase and progress to the transmission phase.
+This client MAY issue this command after an `NBD_OPT_INFO`, or MAY issue it without a previous `NBD_OPT_INFO`.  `NBD_OPT_GO` can thus be used as an improved version of `NBD_OPT_EXPORT_NAME` that is capable of returning errors.

     Data (both commands):